Phone: (918)596-5971 Fax: (918)596-4523

 Tulsa, OK 74127

-The mission of the Tulsa County Juvenile Bureau is to collaboratively promote and administer prevention, justice and effective treatment in a fair, timely and appropriate manner with dignity and respect for the needs of the children, youth and families and for the safety or our community.
+The mission of the Tulsa County Family Justice Center is to collaboratively promote and administer prevention, justice and effective treatment in a fair, timely and appropriate manner with dignity and respect for the needs of the children, youth and families and for the safety or our community.

 Oklahoma developed one of the first juvenile courts in the county in 1909.
 In 1950, the Tulsa county Juvenile Court was established in its own facility and provided a judge specializing in juvenile law.
 In 1968, a juvenile center was built to house the courts and the supportive programs for the juvenile justice system.

-The programs of the Juvenile Bureau serve those youth and families involved in the juvenile courts, or at risk for involvement.
+The programs of the Family Justice Center serve those youth and families involved in the juvenile courts, or at risk for involvement.
 The Juvenile Bureau serves over four thousand youth and their families per year and provides the following services and programs.

 The Intake Department receives all referrals of youth that have committed an offense, conducting an assessment and recommending a disposition.
 The majority of referrals are diverted out of the juvenile justice system and into community services for further follow.